MasteryEducation/SecuritiesExamsMastery.ca/content/csc/6/1/index.md

 - [x] It ensures liquidity and higher yields in all economic conditions.
 - [ ] It limits you to investing only in government securities.

-> **Explanation:** A diversified portfolio spanning short- and long-term maturities can help balance the need for liquidity (short-term) and the opportunity for higher yields (long-term).
-While diversification helps manage risk, it does not guarantee zero principal loss.
+> **Explanation:**( A diversified portfolio spanning short- and long-term maturities can help balance the need for liquidity (short-term) and the opportunity for higher yields (long-term).
+While diversification helps manage risk, it does not guarantee zero principal loss.)

----

 ### Which institution is primarily responsible for setting monetary policy in Canada?